-- 1. This module provides detailed guidance on completing the model contracts for freight beneficiaries (freight customers) who wish to hold track access rights in their own name and the freight operating companies (freight operators) that they appoint to move their goods by rail: - the model freight customer track access contract (freight customer contract); and - the model freight customer specific track access contract for freight operators (freight operator customer contract).
+- 1. This module provides guidance on completing the model contracts for freight beneficiaries (freight customers) who wish to hold track access contracts in their own name and the freight companies (freight operators) that they appoint to move their goods by rail.
+There are two types of freight customer model contracts: - The model freight customer track access contract (freight customer contracts); and - The model freight customer specific track access contract for freight operators (freight operator customer contract).

 Apart from where specified otherwise, this guidance applies to both model contracts.
-We encourage the use of the relevant model contracts by Network Rail and freight customers and operators.
+We encourage the use of the relevant model contracts by Network Rail, freight customers and operators.

-- 2. The freight customer contract is between a freight customer and Network Rail, and permits a freight customer to secure track access rights direct from Network Rail.
+- 2. The freight customer contract is between a freight customer and Network Rail and permits a freight customer to secure track access rights direct from Network Rail.
 The freight operator customer contract is a separate agreement between the freight operator and Network Rail.
 This contract allows a freight operator to operate on behalf of the freight customer once formally appointed to do so through a Drawdown Notice.
 A further Revocation Notice acts as a mechanism to withdraw the freight customer's access rights from being used by the nominated freight operator. - 3.
-This guidance is not intended to replace any professional legal advice the parties may wish to take when producing a draft contract or amendment for approval, especially in exceptional circumstances where special arrangements may apply to a freight operator or customer.
-It is important that those drafting a contract consider their specific contractual requirements and any bespoke arrangements that may be necessary.

-4. We encourage early discussions with us, especially if a contract is not straightforward or departs from the terms of our model contracts.
-Please contact us at any time if you would like to discuss any aspect of your case1.
+This guidance is not intended to replace any professional legal advice the parties may wish to take when producing a draft contract or amendment for approval, especially in exceptional circumstances where special arrangements may apply to an operator or customer.
+It is important that those drafting a contract consider their specific contractual requirements and any bespoke arrangements that may be necessary. - 4.
+We encourage early discussions with us, especially if a contract is not straightforward or departs from the terms of our model contract.
+Please contact us at any time if you would like to discuss any aspect of your case emailing us at track.access@orr.gov.uk.